 Last year, I decided to study abroad for a year.
-I spent a semester in Bilbao and a semester in Puntarenas, which you can read about here.
+I spent a semester in Spain and a semester in Costa Rica.
 A big part of studying abroad in general is money, and budgeting for a year is enough to make some people think they can’t afford to do it.
 However, I’m here to tell you that you can, and it’s totally worth it!

 Graduating on Time